 10. More than 500,000 luxury items are listed on eBay at any given time.

-Many rare finds can surprise you on eBay, and the ecommerce site has recently proven to be great for finding rare sneakers. eBay price trends show that the most expensive pair of sneakers as of April 16th, 2021, is a pair of Nike Air Jordan kicks listed for $150,000.
+Many rare finds can surprise you on eBay, and the ecommerce site has recently proven to be great for finding rare sneakers. eBay price trends show that the most expensive pair of sneakers as of April 16th, 2021, was a pair of Nike Air Jordan kicks listed for $150,000.
 What’s more, with eBay’s new authentication policies, you won’t have to worry if they’re the real deal or not!

 11. The year 2020 saw a 325% rise in sneakers sales.